sinanisler/snn-chat/README.md

 ## Setup

 1. Click the extension icon or press `Ctrl+Shift+Y` to open the sidebar
-2. Click "Settings" to configure your OpenAI API key
+2. Click "Settings" to configure your API provider and key
+3. Choose between OpenAI or OpenRouter
-3. Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)
+4. Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys) or [OpenRouter](https://openrouter.ai/keys)
-4. Save your settings and start chatting!
+5. Save your settings and start chatting!

 ## Usage